 What happens when an early childhood education expert realises that the field lacks guidebooks which provide a Malaysian context and use the national language?
 She writes them.

-That is precisely what the Chair of the Cluster for Education and Social Sciences, Dr Aliza Ali, has done.
+That is precisely what the Chair of the faculty for Education and Social Sciences, Dr Aliza Ali, has done.
 She has written a book entitled, Pengajaran dan Pembelajaran Bahasa Melayu Pada Peringkat Pendidikan Awal Kanak-kanak, which has been published by UKM Press this year.

 Says Dr Aliza, “As someone who has been involved in the field of early childhood education for 18 years, I have received a lot of feedback over the years that teachers and students lack guidebooks on early childhood education which are in their native language and touch on the Malaysian context.
 The guidebooks widely available in the market are in English and focus on children in the West.
 So, I decided to fill this knowledge gap for their benefit.”